Engineering-Research-and-Development/true-connector/README.md

 ### Changing API password<a name="changepassword"></a>

-If you want to change password for API, this can be done via follwing endpoint
+If you want to change password for API, this can be done via following endpoint

 ```
 /notification/password/{new_password}